Zambian nationality law: Post-independence (1964–present)

 In 1991, a new constitution was adopted which retained the prior schemes for acquiring nationality, but repeated the confusing language from the 1973 Constitution regarding whether living in the country under a permit was or was not valid in determining length of residency.
 Though it authorised enactment of a new nationality law, none was promulgated, and the 1975 Citizenship Act, as amended remained in force.
 The constitution was amended in 1996, but made no changes to the requirements for gaining or losing nationality, other than removing the right to register as a national based upon marriage.
 No changes were made to the nationality law until 2016.
 That year, a new constitution and the Citizenship of Zambia (Act No. 33) were passed, stipulating retention of nationality for those who had acquired it under previous laws.

 Under the terms of the constitution, presidential discretion for determining eligibility for nationality was curtailed.
-For those who automatically acquire nationality at birth, the constitution stipulates they acquire it by birth or by descent, but no such distinction exists in the Citizenship Act.
+For those who automatically acquire nationality at birth, the constitution stipulates that they acquire it by birth or by descent, but no such distinction exists in the Citizenship Act.
 Both categories require that the parents be Zambian.
 For the first time, the constitution provided that children under the age of eight, who have no discernible nationality and whose parents are unknown, found in Zambia acquire Zambian nationality.
 It also stipulated as previous constitutions had not the right for legal adoptees to acquire Zambian nationality.
 Though prior nationality laws had allowed nationality to be derived upon completion of a legal adoption, they contained language that nationality had to follow the father's nationality.
-This gender discriminatory language was removed from the 2016 constitution allowing adoptees to acquire nationality from either parent.
+This gender-discriminatory language was removed from the 2016 constitution, allowing adoptees to acquire nationality from either parent.
 It allowed persons to register who had been married to a Zambian national for at least five years without proving residency.
 It also allowed registration for persons who had been born in Zambia or who were born abroad but descend from a Zambian national, after having resided in Zambia for five years, or for other residents after a ten-year permitted residency.
 New provisions allowed for dual nationality and the option of repatriating if a person had previously been denaturalised for having other nationality.
 Grounds for being denaturalised under the 2016 Constitution are limited to having committed fraud in obtaining nationality.
 The Citizenship Act adopted that year, reaffirmed these provisions and added a provision that persons who renounced their nationality and who had not acquired another one within six months would automatically be restored as Zambian to prevent statelessness.